peter88213/nvhelp-en/source/book_view.rst

 Expand or collapse this frame by clicking on the label.

 .. figure:: _images/bookView06.png
-   :alt: noveltree screenshot
+   :alt: novelibre screenshot

-With *noveltree*, you can set a word count target and track your writing progress.
+With *novelibre*, you can set a word count target and track your writing progress.

 .. note::